amitxv/PC-Tuning/docs/post-install.md

 ## Interrupt Affinity

 By default, CPU 0 handles the majority of DPCs and ISRs for several devices which can be viewed in a xperf dpcisr trace.
 This is not desirable as there will be a latency penalty because many processes and system activities are scheduled on the same core competing for CPU time.
-We can set an interrupt affinity policy to the USB, GPU and NIC driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
+We can set an interrupt affinity policy to the USB, GPU, NIC, HD Audio and storage driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
 The device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``Properties -> General`` section of a device in device manager.
 Restart your PC instead of the driver to avoid issues.

 - Use [Microsoft Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) to configure driver affinities